qufocdz/Projekt-SO2/README.md

 1. Clone the repository.
 2. Run the server by either:
    2.1.
 Using python ./server.py.
    2.2.
-Finding server.exe and executing it.
+Finding ./dist/server.exe and executing it.
 3. Run up to 5 clients by:
    3.1.
 Using python ./client.py.
    3.2.
-Finding client.exe and executing it.
+Finding ./dist/client.exe and executing it.
 5. For each open client, set a nickname to enter chat.
 6. Each client now has access to chat server and can type and send their messages.